doomnonius/keyforging/README.md

 <h2>Testing / Rules: </h2>
 <ol>
+<li>Bug related to hover_rect.</li>
+<li>While resolving the effect of an action card, have it displaying in the top left corner, but also allow it to be minimized and maximized.</li>
+<li>Implement card.heal instead of subtracting damage.</li>
+<li>Phase shift allows extra plays on turn 1 - partially implemented (needs to be a non Logos card played).</li>
 <li>implement the rule of six: change playedThisTurn, etc into dictionaries?</li>
 <li>Along the lines of the optimized game.draw, I feel like I now have more flexibility to deal with situations where cards would go outside the bounds of their area, ie with upgrades and more than 15 card in hand or more than 12(?) creatures or artifacts</li>
 <li>Is captured amber returned, while amber on artifacts lost? - this will be in game.pending</li>